How to Open a Cannabis Dispensary in Michigan

 How Long Does It Take To Obtain a Dispensary License?

 The timeline varies majorly based on how complete your license applications are.
-However, you’ll receive an answer from LARA within 90 business days if your application is complete.
+However, if your application is complete, you’ll receive an answer from LARA within 90 days.

 What Are the Regulations for Advertising a Dispensary?